 9. Act to be construed subject to certain laws

-The provisions of this Act are in addition to and not in derogation of the provisions of the Health Act 1911, and the Poisons Act 1964, but where and to the extent that inconsistency exists between the provisions of this Act, or of any regulations made under this Act, and the provisions of the Health Act 1911, and the Poisons Act 1964, or of any regulations made under those Acts, the provisions of those Acts and any regulations made thereunder prevail.
+The provisions of this Act are in addition to and not in derogation of the provisions of the Health (Miscellaneous Provisions) Act 1911, and the Poisons Act 1964, but where and to the extent that inconsistency exists between the provisions of this Act, or of any regulations made under this Act, and the provisions of the Health (Miscellaneous Provisions) Act 1911, and the Poisons Act 1964, or of any regulations made under those Acts, the provisions of those Acts and any regulations made thereunder prevail.

 [Section 9 amended by No. 70 of 2004 s.
-82.]
+82; No. 19 of 2016 s.
+101.]

 10. Administration